TTTTMMMM/chairLocations/README.md

 ```

-2. [using a contextConsumer](https://www.youtube.com/watch?v=1bsvh_0HRwA) -- in other words, in the consumer, use:
+2. [using a contextConsumer](https://www.youtube.com/watch?v=1bsvh_0HRwA) -- in other words, in the consumer, use: (BTWs: this works in a functional component, as well as in a class component)

 ```
     <AuthContext.Consumer>{(context) => {